01 of 20

 13 of 20

 Both Aphrodite and Persephone (who, incidentally, shared the lover Adonis), were associated with the pomegranate.
 The fruit is sacred in many cultures as a symbol of fertility, thanks to an abundance of gemlike seeds that burst with sweet-tart juice.
+Here's how to cut and open a pomegranate.

 14 of 20